 As perennial plants grow, the hoses need to be moved further away from the base of the plant and the watering time and frequency adjusted.
-Well established hedges may need to be watered only once per month for 12 hours.
+Well established hedges may need to be watered only once or twice per month - but a deep watering.

 After the third year, trees and large shrubs most likely need up to four emitters set near the drip line.
 The emitters should release two to five gallons per hour and be run for one to four hours once per week up to once a month.

-Laser lines are somewhat similar to soaker hoses with holes at 6 or 12 inch intervals.
+Laser lines are somewhat similar to soaker hoses with holes at six or 12 inch intervals.
 They will irrigate a finite distance of about 20 or 40 feet.
-Follow the same directions as outlined for the Soaker Hose.
+Follow the same directions as outlined for the SOAKER HOSE.

 SOME OTHER CONSIDERATIONS